About 1 in 100 Canadians have epilepsy.

 Expand What is an epileptologist?
 SectionWhat is an epileptologist?

 An epileptologist is a neurologist who has additional training and certification in the diagnosis and management of patients with epilepsy.

 Expand I am taking an anti-seizure medication but I am continuing to have seizures.
 What do I do?
 SectionI am taking an anti-seizure medication but I am continuing to have seizures.
 What do I do?

 Nearly 50% of people with epilepsy will become seizure-free with the first anti-seizure drug that is tried.
 If you do not become seizure-free with the first medication, or if it causes intolerable side-effects, the next step is usually to try a different anti-seizure drug.
 Your healthcare provider will select the most appropriate drug to try based on the type of seizures you have, other features of your epilepsy disorder, your age, your gender, as well as considerations such as cost and whether you have drug insurance.

 A little over 10% of people with epilepsy will become seizure-free on the second anti-seizure drug they try.
 If you do not become seizure-free with your second medication, speak to your healthcare provider about booking a consultation at a district or regional epilepsy centre.
 An epileptologist can do an assessment of your epilepsy and provide information about other treatment options.

 With thanks to EpLink – The Epilepsy Research Program of the Ontario Brain Institute.

 Information on this page is from the Epilepsy Fact Sheet (BC Epilepsy Society, 2017) and the Spark sheet “Frequently Asked Questions” (Epilepsy Ontario, 2017).
-A pdf version of this information will be available by Fall 2017.
+Download a pdf version of these FAQs here.